ezeoleaf/awesome-golang-repositories/README.md

 [GoLevel2](https://github.com/lostlang/GoLevel2): weak 2-3
 [monstache](https://github.com/rwynn/monstache): a go daemon that syncs MongoDB to Elasticsearch in realtime. you know, for search.
 [question-site](https://github.com/esgameco/question-site): A Q&A web app built with Gin and Vue.
 [oauth2-go](https://github.com/lithdew/oauth2-go): What does it take to write a minimal security-first OAuth 2.0 Server w/ OpenID Connect support in Go?
+[gotesting](https://github.com/jcdickinson/gotesting): Quick'n'dirty testing functions for go